devco/Testes/readme.markdown

 Setup
 -----

-To set up Testes, you need to register your test directory.
+To set up Testes, you need to register your test directory:

     <?php

-    require '../lib/Testes/Autoloader.php';
+    require '../lib/Testes/Autoloader/Autoloader.php';
-    \Testes\Autoloader::register('/path/to/test/directory');
+    \Testes\Autoloader\Autoloader::register('/path/to/test/directory');

+The autoloader automatically takes care of autoloading library files and uses `spl_autoload_register` so it can play nice with others.

 After that, you just need to setup your test hierarchy.
-For every directory of tests, Testes requires that you create a corresponding test suite, even if it is empty.
-This may be optional in the future.
+For every directory of tests you are required to create a corresponding test suite (may be optional in the future).

 - tests
     - Test.php